axibase/atsd/rule-engine/control-flow.md

 ## Conditional Processing

-The `cancelAction()` function can be placed in the notification text or field to terminate processing without executing the action.
+The `cancelAction()` function can be called in the notification text to cancel the action.

 ```javascript
 @if{strategy NOT IN ('StartOrder')}